melezhik/jam/README.md

 ## pjam project configuration file

-And then pjam configuration file describes the process of creation of distribution archive.
+pjam configuration file is stored in pjam project directory and describes the process of creation of distribution archive.

     $ cat ./hello-world-example/pjam.json